umpirsky/blog/_posts/2018-03-03-finding-the-focus-in-the-age-of-distraction.md

 image: /images/posts/2018-03-03-finding-the-focus-in-the-age-of-distraction/zombies.jpg
 ---

-One of the biggest problems in a hyperconnected world we live in is constant **distraction**.
+One of the biggest problems in a hyperconnected world we live in is a constant **distraction**.
 Usually caused by social media easily accessible on smartphones.
 It's highly addictive and brings false sense of connection.
 It usually leads to decreased productivity, has negative effects on **mental health** and could even lead to symptoms of depression.

 ![Zombies]({{site.baseurl}}/images/posts/2018-03-03-finding-the-focus-in-the-age-of-distraction/zombies.jpg)
 <!--more-->